Wolde Harris: Club career

+Kansas City Wizards in exchange for Harris, Jorge Vazquez, and a conditional SuperDraft pick.

+Later career

+He spent 2004 with Swedish club Bodens BK before coming back to MLS and Colorado in 2005.
+In eight years in MLS league play, Harris scored 51 goals and added 31 assists.
+He signed for Salvadoran outfit Club Deportivo FAS in August 2006 and retired at the end of the season.

 International career

 Harris has also played for the Jamaica national team, earning over 25 caps and scoring 7 goals.
 He participated in world cup qualifiers, tournaments, and numerous friendlies.
 He played his last international game against Guadeloupe in 2002 in the Caribbean Cup where the Reggae Boyz were crowned Champions.

 Coaching career

 Wolde Harris has been involved in youth football in the United States and Jamaica.
 In December 2009, he launch a company called Jamaica Grassroots football company with his father and brothers.
 Harris and along with his father and two brothers also coached at traditional Jamaican football powerhouse, Kingston College.
 Harris joined the staff of Clemson University in 2011 as a student assistant coach and continued to help the Tigers through 2012.

 On 26 February 2021, Harris joined Major League Soccer side Colorado Rapids as an assistant coach.

 Personal life

 Wolde Harris is the son of Kingston College, Michigan State University and Jamaica soccer legend, Trevor "Jumpy" Harris.